-The Super Vortex—a cylinder 12 feet in diameter and 30 feet long made of steel frame with cloth covering—is a special treat for those venturing through the forest.
+The Super Vortex — a cylinder that’s 12 feet in diameter and 30 feet long and made of steel frame with cloth covering — is a special treat for those venturing through the forest.
 Painted patterns on the slowly turning tunnel wall cause a sense of disorientation for most who pass through it.

 Each attraction takes up to an hour to go through.
 In 2004, an estimated 50,000 visitors attended the three attractions during September and October.

-The troop also takes eight ski trips a year, traveling in its 40-foot bus to sites in Vermont, New York, Michigan, and Colorado.
+The troop also takes eight ski trips a year, traveling in its 40-foot bus to sites in Colorado, Michigan, New York and Vermont.

 Creating different surprises for the three events is a yearlong effort, says Young.
 “We decide on designs by March and begin construction in July.”